shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 NEO Express is a new NEO blockchain client application, optimized for development scenarios.
 It will be built on the same NEO platform core as neo-cli and neo-gui are, ensuring that developer's code will run the same on MainNet as it does in their development environment.
-NEO Express will run on the developer's local machine, using as few resources as needed to host the blockchain instance.
+NEO Express will support multiple deployment scenarios, from a single node blockchain running on a developer's machine to a multi node blockchain shared by a development team.

 NEO Express will have support for a variety of developer-only scenarios.